 Week 4

 This is when estrogen and progesterone levels drop substantially.
-And with less estrogen and progesterone, it’s more likely to get into a bad mood and start feeling some premenstrual pain [7].
+And with less estrogen and progesterone, the Office of Women's Health suggests that you're more likely to get into a bad mood and start feeling some premenstrual pain during this stage [7].

 It’s typically the final stage just before the first day of your period.